-These 5 tips will make your emails more actionable and more likely to receive a response so that you can keep your sales process moving forward.
+These 5 tips will make your emails more actionable and more likely to receive a response so that you can streamline your sales process and close more deals.

 Sure, you carefully word your email, expanding your questions to avoid being misunderstood or outlining a great recommendation.
 You format it with underlining and bolding to call attention to critical details.
 You use bullets to make it simple to read.
 You’re friendly throughout, sometimes even using a pretty color instead of boring black or blue.

-You thought your detailed sentences would streamline the sales process, simplifying your prospect’s effort.
+You thought your detailed sentences would streamline your sales prospecting sequences, simplifying your prospect’s effort.
 You tried to help your client avoid another meeting by sending your list of questions through email instead.

 But it didn’t work.
 You received no response because it was too time-consuming and difficult to do.